onlyoneuche/efiko/README.md

 ### Model Training

 - Evaluate the performance of base models.
-- Identify the best performing model (CatBoostRegressor).
+- Identify the best performing model
 - Perform hyperparameter tuning
 - Save the result as a pickle file.